 In 2000, she cofounded Domestic Workers United (DWU), the New York organization that spearheaded the successful passage of the state’s historic Domestic Workers Bill of Rights in 2010.
 In 2007, DWU helped organize the first national domestic workers convening, out of which formed the NDWA.

-Additionally, Ai-jen Poo is a recipient of the Alston Bannerman Fellowship for Organizers of Color, the Twink Frey Visiting Scholar Fellowship at University of Michigan Center for the Education of Women, and the Prime Movers Fellowship.
+Additionally, Poo is a recipient of the Alston Bannerman Fellowship for Organizers of Color, the Twink Frey Visiting Scholar Fellowship at University of Michigan Center for the Education of Women, and the Prime Movers Fellowship.
 In honor of the 100th Anniversary of International Women's Day, Poo was recognized by Women Deliver as one of 100 women internationally who are "delivering" for other women.
+In September 2014, she was one of 21 awarded a MacArthur Fellowship grant.